stefanberndtsson/nmdb3-build/README.md

 * Decompress each file using zlib
 * Convert files to UTF-8 using iconv
 * Restart PostgreSQL (this is done to reduce the memory footprint of PostgreSQL while building)
-* If upgrading, dump old movies and people id's from the previously created database, otherwise create empty files
+* If upgrading, dump old movies, imdb_ids and people id's from the previously created database, otherwise create empty files
 * (fork) Convert each file in turn to a series of tab separated files
 * Create a temporary database
 * Load basic schema